 If you’re wondering what to serve with your Swedish meatballs, you’ve come to the right place.
 In this article, I list 63 of the most popular side dishes for Swedish meatballs.

 In a rush?
 Here’s the short answer.

 The best dishes to serve with Swedish meatballs are mashed potatoes, garlic butter noodles, Greek lemon rice, creamed kale, and Jansson’s temptation.
 Try to serve braised red cabbage, Danish cucumber salad, green bean almondine, and cauliflower-parsnip puree for healthier options.

 Ready?
 Let’s jump right in.

-Don’t forget to smear a knob of butter on top!
+And don’t forget to add a knob of butter on top!